ccahill1117/pizzaTime/pizzaTime/README.md

 ## Specification

+* Takes size, cheese, and toppings input from a user for a pizza
+  * Example input : XL; extra cheese; pepperoni and mushroom
+  * Example output : Price and summary of pizza then, additionally,
 * Takes size, cheese, and toppings input from a user for one or more pizzas
-  * Example input : XL; extra cheese; pepperoni and mushroom
-  * Example output : Price and summary of one or more pizzas
+* Show details of each pie in an order so all details are not always showing

 ## Support and contact details